open-telemetry/semantic-conventions/docs/http/http-metrics.md

 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

-**[2]:** If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.description` SHOULD be set to the [Reason Phrase](https://www.rfc-editor.org/rfc/rfc2616.html#section-6.1.1) returned in the status line or to `_OTHER`.
+**[2]:** If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.id` SHOULD be set to the canonical [Reason Phrase](https://www.rfc-editor.org/rfc/rfc2616.html#section-6.1.1) corresponding to the returned status code or to `_OTHER`.

-If request fails with an error before or after status code was sent or received, such error SHOULD be recorded on `error.description` attribute.
+If request fails with an error before or after status code was sent or received, such error SHOULD be recorded on `error.id` attribute.
 The description SHOULD be predictable and SHOULD have low cardinality.
 Instrumentations SHOULD document the list of errors they report.

-The cardinality of error description within one instrumentation library SHOULD be low, but telemetry consumers that aggregate data from multiple instrumentation libraries and applications should be prepared for `error.description` to have high cardinality at query time, when no additional filters are applied.
+The cardinality of `error.id` within one instrumentation library SHOULD be low, but telemetry consumers that aggregate data from multiple instrumentation libraries and applications should be prepared for `error.id` to have high cardinality at query time, when no additional filters are applied.

-If operation has completed successfully, instrumentations SHOULD NOT set `error.description`.
+If operation has completed successfully, instrumentations SHOULD NOT set `error.id`.
+Telemetry consumers SHOULD treat absence of `error.id` and empty `error.id` the same (as an indication that operation did not fail).

 **[3]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods)